azdavis/millet/docs/diagnostics.md

 To fix, change the pattern to match at least one path, or create at least one file that would be matched by the pattern.

+## 1016

+There was a `funsig` export kind in a SML/NJ CM file.

+Millet does not support `funsig` exports because it does not support `funsig` in SML source files.

 ## 1996

 Millet couldn't initialize the workspace root.